solana-fm/docs/docs/models/account-instruction.md

 ```

 ### accountInstructionByKey
-Returns a specific isntance of accountInstruction
+Returns a specific instance of accountInstruction

 #### ** Parameters ** :
 * instructionId: `<Float>` Unique Identifier of Instruction